alphagov/design-system-team-docs/development/code-reviews.md

 master rather than merging the master branch into your branch (unfortunately this is what GitHub’s ‘update branch’ button does)

-Update the relevant Trello ticket for the PM to review the change (or should this happen before the merge?)
+Update the relevant GitHub issue for the PM to review the change (or should this happen before the merge?)